StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Added the ability to set the stock quantity to any product from the Stock Central list.
 * Added the ability to edit the Regular Price, the Sale Price and the Purchase price directly from Stock Central.
 * Added the ability to enter Purchase Price of the product and fully edit this value directly from Stock Central.
+* Added the ability to edit the SKU of the product directly from Stock Central.
 * New Add-ons page from where to manage all the available ATUM add-ons.
 * ATUM add-ons key handling and auto-update system integrated into WordPress updates.
 * Updated readme.txt